 The Rutland Film Society and the Rutland Free Library

-present a second year of outstanding films.
-The 2nd Wednesday series starts September 12th and will run through June, skipping only December.
+present a third year of outstanding films.
+In 2014, the 3rd Wednesday series starts January 15th and will run through May.
 The programs, which begin at 7, are followed by a panel and general audience discussion, ending around 8:30.